capitoday/capitoday/README.md

 Meme coins are more than speculation — they're culture, community, and signal. **Capitoday gives that signal a voice.**

-Capitoday is a memecoin analytics and discovery platform that tracks real-time price, market cap, and community strength across multiple blockchains.
-It provides transparent data for traders, holders, and communities — visualized through interactive charts, dashboards, and rankings.
+Capitoday is a gamified coin tracker and discovery platform that tracks price, market cap, and community strength across multiple blockchains.

-**Our mission:** Empower crypto users with transparent, accessible, and engaging tools that make it easy to understand and compare meme coins — beyond the hype.

 ---